As humans, we’re hardwired to crave praise and acceptance from those around us.

 We may end up pleasing a greater number of people, but we miss out on what is perhaps life’s dearest opportunity: to be surrounded by a group of people who love us for being our honest selves.

 Finding this group inevitably entails that people will fall away — some will be repelled by your personality, others magnetized.
 And that’s okay.

 No individual is loved by everyone, but deep down, even the naysaying hornswogglers will respect a man who dances to the rhythm of his own music.

-Only by unapologetically being the wonderful and wacky, upright-walking, hairless ape that you are, will you discover Soul-Connection — a true flame of kinship which can crackle indefinitely in the depths of your being.
+Only by unapologetically being the wonderful and wacky, upright-walking, hairless ape that you are, will you find true flames of kinship which can crackle indefinitely in your flesh furnace.